Wangyuxuan-xuan/Game/README.md

 - Then congratulation!
 - You win the game.

-## Notice On Moving stones
+## Tips On Moving stones
-When choosing the stones to move , please make sure you choose two neighbour stones
+When choosing the stones to move , choose two neighbour stones with two clicks
+Then please them into two empty boxes with two clicks as well.

 ## Run